RefresherTowel/docs/pulse/scripting.md

 - `signal`: `Any` - signal identifier.
 - `payload` (optional): `Any` - payload attached to the query.
 - `from` (optional): `Id.Instance or Struct` - sender filter; default `noone` (accept from any sender).
-- **Returns:** `Struct` - a query collector with helpers such as:
+- **Returns:** `Struct.__PulseCollector` - a query collector with helpers such as:
   - `Count()` - number of responses collected.
   - `ToArray()` - all response values as an array.
   - `First(default)` - first response or `default` if none.
   - `Single(default)` - single response if exactly one exists; otherwise `default`.

-Each listener that wants to participate in a query should expect a single query-context argument and call `ctx.Add(...)` or `ctx.AddMany(...)` to contribute results.
+Each listener that wants to participate in a query should expect a single query-context argument and call `ctx.Add(value)` or `ctx.AddMany(array)` to contribute results.
 The query context struct includes:

 - `ctx.bus`, `ctx.signal`, `ctx.from`, `ctx.payload`
 - `ctx.Add(value)`, `ctx.AddMany(array)`, `ctx.HasAny()`, `ctx.Count()`